Trading stocks is a great way to learn more about the financial markets, grow income, and secure some long-term investments.

-Perhaps the most notable thing that sets Hargreaves Lansdown apart from other mobile apps is its variety of different securities and account options.
-Most account options are a matter of how much money you are spending in order to get paywalled off conveniences.
+Perhaps the most notable thing that sets Hargreaves Lansdown apart from other mobile apps is its various securities and account options.
+Most account options matter how much money you spend to get paid off conveniences.
 But not with this app.

 The advantage that a SIPP offers you over an employer-provided pension is that you can direct how it grows yourself.
-You can have it directed for you as well, but many people seek out SIPPs because they have an idea of how to make it grow larger than a normal pension provided by an employer.
+You can also have it directed for you, but many people seek out SIPPs because they know how to make it grow larger than a normal pension provided by an employer.

-The best part of SIPPs, however, is the fact that having one does not disqualify you from a pension from either your employer or the government.
+However, the best part of SIPPs is that having one does not disqualify you from a pension from your employer or the government.
 This means that while having one is somewhat complex and can take from your current finances, getting a SIPP is a strict upgrade from not having one.

-You have probably noticed that most of the favourable comparisons we make for Hargreaves Lansdown are between itself and other mobile apps.
+You have probably noticed that the most favourable comparisons we make for Hargreaves Lansdown are between itself and other mobile apps.
 That is because it is generally not as good as a desktop app.

 It has its niche, certainly.
-If you are not interested in (or, more likely, not able to) trade stocks while sitting at a computer, then a mobile app is the way to go.
-But for all of its tools, Hargreaves Lansdown is going to feel clunky and slow to anyone with substantial trading experience due to being on mobile.
+If you are not interested in (or, more likely, unable to) trade stocks while sitting at a computer, then a mobile app is a way to go.
+But for all of its tools, Hargreaves Lansdown will feel clunky and slow to anyone with substantial trading experience due to being on mobile.

 While it has no minimum deposit or account fees, it does have commission fees.
 This means that it favours traders who deal in large trades every so often, as opposed to trading frequent, small amounts.

-For many people just starting out in trading, they are not looking to be fully immersed.
-In fact, such an idea is objectionable to them.
-What most people want is to feel like they are connecting to something bigger than themselves.
+For many people just starting in trading, they are not looking to be fully immersed.
+Such an idea is objectionable to them.
+Most people want to feel like they are connecting to something bigger than themselves.
 They want to see how to get from financially struggling to independent.

 Trading 212 knows this and prioritises this experience.
 Its interface is clean, concise, and futuristic.
 Its tutorials are in-depth, simple, and paced for absolute beginners at stock trading.

-But perhaps most importantly, its mobile app and desktop app are almost identical.
+But perhaps most importantly, the mobile and desktop apps are almost identical.
 In theory, this should not work.
-Mobile apps are constructed a certain way to benefit the controls and screen size of a phone.
+Mobile apps are constructed to benefit a phone's controls and screen size.
 Desktop apps are built to present more information and have access to more tools at once.

-Trading 212 unifies these designs so that you can switch between them seamlessly, while also keeping their interfaces easy to use on both platforms.
+Trading 212 unifies these designs so you can switch between them seamlessly while keeping their interfaces easy to use on both platforms.

 Along with low fees and clear tutorials, customisability is another feature that beginner traders look for in a trading platform’s app.
-The reason for this is simple: They assume that most of the information a trading platform offers them is going to be basically incomprehensible to them anyways.
+The reason for this is simple: They assume that most of the information a trading platform offers them will be incomprehensible.

 Trading 212’s customisation tools are geared around this fact.
-They do not drown you in charts, graphs, and news reports with little to no direct relationship to the stocks you are tracking and trading.
+They do not drown you in charts, graphs, and news reports with little to no direct relationship to the stocks you track and trade.

 Instead, they start you off with a blank canvas and allow you to fill it in over time.
 They give you recommendations as to how this canvas is filled, but it is never crammed full of information for you.

-While Trading 212 does a lot to stay cheap and easy to use, it can prove difficult for most people to get what they want out of it.
+While Trading 212 does a lot to stay cheap and easy to use, it can prove challenging for most people to get what they want.
 This has to do with a couple of things: Firstly, while it does have analysis and learning tools, they are hard to find and not very comprehensive.

-One of the most common themes you will notice among free trading apps is the tension between complexity and simplicity.
+Among free trading apps, one of the most common themes is the tension between complexity and simplicity.

-Generally, something being deeper means that it has to be harder to use.
-It will give you more options, but at the cost of being more complicated.
+Generally, something deeper has to be harder to use.
+It will give you more options but at the cost of being more complicated.

-Keep this in mind not just when you pick your first trading app, but throughout your whole trading journey.
-While you might start simple, there may come a day when you want to make the jump over to a trading app that has more tools, more ways of learning, and more securities to make use of.
+Remember this not just when you pick your first trading app but throughout your whole trading journey.
+While you might start simple, there may come a day when you want to jump over to a trading app with more tools, ways of learning, and more securities to use.

-And when that happens, you can freely switch over to a trading app that is more complicated.
+And when that happens, you can freely switch to a more complicated trading app.